status-20X/stylusdb-sql-assignment-akshatvermavi/README.md

 - [ ] `UPDATE`, `CREATE TABLE`, `DROP TABLE`
 - [ ] SQL Spec Tracker
 - [ ] Minimal PostgreSQL Protocol for Server/Client Communication

-# StylusDB SQL

-This repository contains the base code for StylusDB SQL, a database system written in JavaScript for educational purposes.

-## Getting Started

-[Provide brief instructions on how to get started with the project.]

-## Documentation

-Check out the `docs/tutorial.md` file for a step-by-step tutorial on using StylusDB SQL.

-## Contributing

-[Include guidelines for contributing to the project.]

-## License

-[Include the license text and specify the license for the project.]

-## Disclaimer

-[Include the disclaimer emphasizing that the database is for educational purposes only.]